ivanitlearning/AWS-Associate-Courses/README.md

   - Backend connection: one connection between load balancer and target.
 - LB abstracts the client away from individual servers.
 - Used for high availability, fault tolerance, and scaling
+- LBs only work in one region, not across multiple regions.

 ### 1.12.2.
 Application Load Balancer (ALB)